 Results trump hours worked any day.

-Encourage a results focused culture and don’t rat on your coworkers for skipping out early.
+Encourage a results focused culture and don’t rat on your coworkers for skipping out early on a Friday.
 You may want that freedom eventually too.

 - Don’t burn a bridge you may need later.

 Facebook girl knows you ratted her out to your boss since you’re the only person who can see her screen within a reasonable distance.

 Now you need her to come through on an important project and she now hates you.